abayomipopoola/abayomipopoola/src/pages/fiscal-policy-on-thecovid-19-economy/index.md

 Every financial shock is different.
 In 1930 central banks let banks fail.
 In 2008-09 it was the subprime mortgages crisis.
 Now, COVID-19, the cause of the incipient recession has left the economy vulnerable to yet another economic shocks.

-The contraction in the global economy is much worse than the 2008-09 financial crisis, as one top IMF official stated while urging the governments to take swift concerted action with fiscal tools taking a prime role to contain the COVID-19 spread and limit the damage to livelihoods (<a href="https://economictimes.indiatimes.com/news/international/world-news/covid-19-pandemic-worse-than-2008-09- financial-crisis-imf/articleshow/75161296.cms?utmsource=contentofinterest&utm_medium=text&utm_campaign=cppst" target="_blank">Read more</a>).
+The contraction in the global economy is much worse than the 2008-09 financial crisis, as one top IMF official stated while urging the governments to take swift concerted action with fiscal tools taking a prime role to contain the COVID-19 spread and limit the damage to livelihoods <a href="https://economictimes.indiatimes.com/news/international/world-news/covid-19-pandemic-worse-than-2008-09- financial-crisis-imf/articleshow/75161296.cms?utmsource=contentofinterest&utm_medium=text&utm_campaign=cppst" target="_blank" class="read-more">_(Read more)_</a>.

 #### Using Fiscal Policy as a tool to Fight Recession

 Fiscal policy is the use of government purchases, transfer payments (including welfare programs), and taxes to influence the level of economic activity, especially macroeconomic conditions including aggregate demand for goods and services, employment, inflation, and economic growth.

 >Fiscal policy is largely based on the ideas of British economist John Maynard Keynes (1883-1946), who argued that economic recessions are due to a deficiency in the consumption spending and business investment components of aggregate demand.
 Keynes believed that governments could stabilize the business cycle and regulate economic output by adjusting spending and tax policies to make up for the shortfalls of the private sector.
-His theories were developed in response to the Great Depression, which defied classical economics' assumptions that economic swings were self-correcting (<a href="https://www.investopedia.com/terms/f/fiscalpolicy.asp" target="_blank">Read more</a>).
+His theories were developed in response to the Great Depression, which defied classical economics' assumptions that economic swings were self-correcting <a href="https://www.investopedia.com/terms/f/fiscalpolicy.asp" target="_blank" class="read-more">_(Read more)_</a>.

 To understand how fiscal policy can help during recession, we need to understand the _Aggregate Demand-Supply Model_ macroeconomic concept.
 Let's start by defining some underlying concepts.